inesc-id/WeSee/soap/soap-interceptor/readme.txt

 To install package:
   mvn install
-  (the JAR is made available in the local maven repository ~/.m2/repository) (other projects can now refer to the library as a dependency)
+  (the JAR is made available in the local maven wesee.vizsrv.repository ~/.m2/wesee.vizsrv.repository) (other projects can now refer to the library as a dependency)